StructifyAI/structify/docs/source/index.rst

 Introduction
 ------------

-Welcome!
-Have too much unstructured information?
-Want some structure.
-Structify is here to help.
-We have numerous API endpoints for the sole purpose of structifying your data.
+In reading the Structify API docs, you've taken your first step towards data independence!
+By using the API, you will see how you can automatically source datasets, structure information, and run analytics.
+This documentation will guide you through the process of using the Structify API to access, create, and manipulate your data.
+Soon, you will see how much fun it is to be structifying your data.
 We have a python client library, and a `Rest API </rest_docs>`_

+Let's get started!

+First, install the python client library using pip:
 .. code-block:: bash

    pip install structifyai